radiuszero/radiuszero.github.io/docs/_posts/2023-08-15-minkowski-bound.md

 usemathjax: true
 ---
 $$\renewcommand{\Re}{\operatorname{Re}}\renewcommand{\Im}{\operatorname{Im}}\newcommand{\abs}[1]{|#1|}
-$$The finiteness of the class group is one of the cornerstone results in algebraic number theory.
+$$The finiteness of the ideal class group is one of the very first arithmetic results one learns in algebraic number theory.
 However, many proofs I've read before are unmotivating and drenched in symbols, and it's very easy to miss the forest for the trees.
-The key ideas of the proof are really intuitive and beautiful, and in this post, I want to show how anyone can come up with it just by trying out natural steps.
+The key ideas of the proof are really intuitive and beautiful, and in this post I want to show how one can come up with it just by following some natural steps.

 # Notation and definitions
 In the following, $$K$$ is a number field of degree $$n$$ over $$\mathbb{Q}$$